MichelVGameMaker/YY_LIB/README.md

 _room.save_to_directory();<br>

 ### Effects within Game Maker IDE
-Once a Game Maker .yy file updated with save_to_directory(), changes will be reflected within Game Maker IDE.
+Once a Game Maker .yy file updated with save_to_directory(), changes will be reflected within Game Maker Studio IDE.
 Updating a project which is currently opened is fine.
 Indeed, Game Maker IDE is smart enough to detect these changes 'live' and ask you what to do in a warning window.
 If you click 'Save', YY changes will be deleted and the resource will be kept unchanged, if you click 'Reload', YY changes will be taken into account.

 Please note that, some updates are not imediately visible in Game Maker IDE, notably:
 - when modifying object variables from the [Variables Definitions] section of the Object Editor, you will need to close the section and reopen it.
-- when modifying tiles for a tile layer, you will need to close the associated room and reopen it.
+- when modifying tiles for a tile layer, you will need to completely close the associated room and reopen it.

 ### Features overview
 Layer :